How to Strengthen Your Singing Voice the Right Way

 The same applies to your voice.
 Here are some things to try (within your existing vocal range):

-• Sirens: start with a low and gradually move to a high note without straining in a sliding sound – like a police siren that’s heading towards you.
+- Sirens: start with a low and gradually move to singing a higher note (learn more) without straining in a sliding sound – like a police siren that’s heading towards you.

 Remember, don’t go far beyond your current vocal range.
 The idea is to gradually exercise your voice without straining so it becomes strong over time.
 Here’s our full guide on increasing your vocal range, if you’re interested in learning more.